 B 3 Block EC

-Electiv ctive space, a choice from following options: 9 - 11 30
+Elective space, a choice from following options: 9 - 11 30

-i .
+i.
 International Exchange programme (20 - 30 EC)

 ii.
 Minor (15 EC), LDE Minor (30 EC)

 iii.
-Internship (15 or 20 EC)
+Internship (20 EC)

 iv.
-RSM elective(s) (5 EC)
+RSM elective(s) (5 EC each)

-V .
-Language course (5 EC)
+v.
+Language course (2,5 each, max 7,5 EC)

 vi.
-I DO Project (15 or 30 EC)
+I DO Project (30 EC)

 vii.
+SMW (15 EC, on request to the Examination Board)

+viii.
+BCP (15 EC, on request to the Examination Board)

+ix.
+ICP (15 EC, on request to the Examination Board)

-Other courses (BSc level of accredited research driven university)
+Other courses (BSc level of accredited research driven universit y)

-Advan ced Research Methods 12 3
+Advanced Research Methods 12 3

 Digital Business 13 5

 Track including 7 EC Bachelor Project, a choice from following tracks: 12 - 14 22

-Ι. Analytical Decision-makers
+I. Analytical Decision-makers

-11. Performance Analysts
+II.
+Performance Analysts

 III.
 Behavioural Experts

 IV.
 Global Thinkers

 V. Business Developers

 60

 - 3. The further descriptions of the examination parts referred to in paragraph 2 including mandatory practical applications, as stated in the Canvas course manuals of the programme, constitute an integral part of these Teaching and Examination Regulations, without prejudice to the other provisions set out in these regulations. - 4.
 The following applies to the Elective space in B3 as referred to in paragraph 2: - a.
 If a student opts for a Minor as referred to in paragraph 2 B3 sub ii then the choice is restricted to the for RSM students authorised minors of the EUR Minor Overview. - b.
-The courses mentioned in paragraph 2.3a sub vii, may be chosen from external courses only after approval by the Examination Board.
+The courses mentioned in paragraph 2.3a sub vii-x, may be chosen from external courses only after approval by the Examination Board.
 The Examination Board will grant their permission if they conclude that the content and level of the elective(s) is of similar university level and supervised and assessed by university examiners and if there is not too much overlap with RSM courses.
 In this context, the Examination Board may establish a list of approved courses and further policies and approval procedures. - c.
 The International Exchange Programme must consist of at least 20 EC.
 In case the courses of the International Exchange Programme do not add up to at least 20 EC, the International Exchange Programme will not be registered as part of the degree programme, not as an International Exchange Programme nor as separate electives. - d.
-The maximum number of credits that can be achieved with a language elective is 5 EC. - e.
+The maximum number of credits that can be achieved with a language elective is 7,5 EC. - e.
 The total size of the Elective space should not exceed 30 EC unless the exceeding is caused by the size of one course.
 If a student chooses to do the International Exchange Programme, then this examination part shall take precedence over any other examination part such as a minor or internship into the degree programme.
 In case a student completes more than 30 EC of approved courses counting towards the B3 Elective space then the student may choose which courses (International Exchange Programme excluded) should be on the grade transcript of the programme (and should thus count towards the GPA).
-The other course(s) will appear on a separate transcript3.
+The other course(s) will appear on a separate transcript5.
 Students should request which elective they would like to appear on their diploma at least 6 weeks before their last remaining course grade is published in Osiris.
 Requests can be made via the Examination Board's online request form (https://request-eb.rsm.nl/).
 In case no choice is made, the electives other than the International Exchange Programme will be chosen in chronological order. - f.
 The appendix to this Regulation specifies the various combinations possible within the B3 Elective space.